-The 10 best sounds that my house makes, by Matthew Herbert The pioneering musician has got one ear on house music and the other on his actual house.
+The pioneering musician has got one ear on house music and the other on his actual house.

 Matthew Herbert lives in a house that’s just been converted and renovated, and like the pioneering sound artist he is, he’s been listening carefully to the noises that it makes.
 As his own Accidental label releases ‘Herbert Complete’, the comprehensive collection of his house-oriented works recorded between 1996 and 2006, Herbert took the time to tell us about the bangs and whirrs that soundtrack his actual, bricks-and-mortar house.

 1. The radiator in the upstairs bathroom has some air trapped that we can’t seem to expel just by bleeding it.
 About 8pm each night, it plays a really loud, pure tone that resonates through the whole house like a trumpet.
 It will go on continuously for over 10 minutes if you don’t go and sort it out.

 2. The builders cut off the air vent for the drains a little low and the top of it sits just next to the parapet of the bedroom roof.
 When the wind blows across it, it sounds like a low flute, down about 4 octaves.
 It’s eerie and wonderful.

 3. When it’s particularly stormy, the branches of the sycamore in the garden rub against the top of the guttering in a kind of juddery sawing motion.
 It’s a pretty unsettling sound and took me 3 months to work out what was going on.

 4. The master drain air vent again.
 This time in strong winds it judders back and forth at about 124bpm, knocking the side of the house.
 It sounds like someone’s having a party downstairs.
 This could be solved by securing the pipe properly, but I can’t bring myself to silence it.